The following passage in John 7 has baffled me for a long time.

 What is not clear is the following:

-• The flow of the passage.
-How do these three claims fit together?
+First, the flow of the passage is confusing.
+How do these three concepts fit together?

-• The theology of the passage.
-Later in John’s Gospel Jesus says the Father will send the Holy Spirit in his name to his followers (Jn 14:26) and “I will send to you from the Father—the Spirit of truth who goes out from the Father” (15:26) and “if I go, I will send him to you” (16:7).
-The source or the giver of the Spirit is not believers; it is the Father and/or Jesus.
+Second, the theology of the passage doesn’t fit with the rest of John or other parts of the Bible.
+Later in John’s Gospel Jesus says the Father will send the Holy Spirit in his name to his followers (Jn 14:26).
+He also says, “I will send to you from the Father—the Spirit of truth who goes out from the Father” (15:26) and “if I go, I will send him to you” (16:7).
+So the source or the giver of the Spirit is not believers; it is the Father and/or Jesus.
 This is confirmed after Jesus’ resurrection when he breathes on his disciples and says, “Receive the Holy Spirit” (20:22).
-It is also supported by Old Testament statements, such as Isaiah 44:3:
+The assertion that God is the giver of the Spirit is also supported by Old Testament statements, such as Isaiah 44:3:

 For I will pour water on the thirsty land,